privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 message SelectAdResponse {
   // Existing fields

-  // Encrypted AuctionResult from FLEDGE auction.
-May  contain a real candidate
+  // Encrypted AuctionResult from Protected Audience/Protected App Signals auction.
-  // or chaff, depending on ScoreAd() outcomes. bytes auction_result_ciphertext = 1;
+  // May  contain a real candidate or chaff, depending on ScoreAd() outcomes. bytes auction_result_ciphertext = 1;

   //  ------------- New fields --------------